Skip to content

 Sales reps can see their own orders or orders across the company, depending on the access settings configured by their admin.

-1. Filters Available on the mobilemanage order 3manage order 4
+Filters Available on the mobile

-2. Sorting on the web portal
+Filters available on the web portal

-D. Save Your Default View
+D. Save a Custom View

 Here's how to set one up.
 In this example, we'll create a custom view that shows only confirmed orders.
 In this example, we'll create a custom view that shows only confirmed orders.